Why Should I Register My Trademark?

 - If someone with a similar trademark registers their trademark, they can stop you from using your trademark

-According to Pheiffer, application filing fees generally cost around $300 (exact fees depend on the type of trademark you file for).
-Lawyers typically charge anywhere from $800 to $1,000 to help with filings.
+Because of these risks, it generally makes sense to register your trademark and get the legal protections that come with registration.
+Furthermore, the costs of registering a trademark are relatively light.
+According to Pheiffer, filing fees generally cost around $300 (exact costs depend on the type of trademark you file for), while lawyers typically charge anywhere from $800 to $1,000 to help with filings.

-Nevertheless, speaking with an experienced lawyer about your situation is important.
+Speaking with an experienced lawyer about your situation is important.
 It may be that registration isn’t necessary in your case.
 But to get peace of mind that your trademark will be protected, seek legal counsel.

 Federal Trademark Registration